Everything you need to know about insurance basics, like coverage types, limits, cost and more.

-The threats to the security of a business’ information are varied – from computer hackers to disgruntled employees to simple carelessness.
+The threats to the data security of a business’ information are varied – from computer hackers to disgruntled employees to simple carelessness.
 While protecting computer systems is an important aspect of information security, it is only part of the process.
-This report provides information for a business to consider, and resources to help, in designing and implementing an information security plan.
+We’ve gathered key information on how businesses can protect personal information from a data breach, as well as additional resources to help design and implement an information security plan.

-Sound information security for a business means regular risk assessment, effective coordination and oversight, and prompt response to new developments.
-Basic steps in information security planning include:
+Sound information and data security for a business means regular risk assessment, effective coordination and oversight, and prompt response to new developments.
+Basic steps in information and data security planning for breach prevention include:

 - Designing and implementing safeguards to control the risks.